 Released by Sunbeam in 1953 and in production for just two years, until 1955, the Sunbeam Alpine carried the distinction of being the first vehicle from Sunbeam-Talbot to sorely carry the Sunbeam name since the company were acquired by the Rootes Group almost 20 years previously.

-Over the years the car has become known as the "Talbot" Alpine, as it did have its beginnings as a drophead coupé, version of the Sunbeam-Talbot released in 1952.
+Over the years the car has become known as the "Talbot" Alpine, as it did have its beginnings as a drophead coupé, a version of the Sunbeam-Talbot released in 1952.

 Most of the mechanical features were also drawn from the 90 Mk II, including its 2.3-litre 138 cu in a four-cylinder engine, initially fitted in the Humber Hawk.